Welcome to the 13th edition of Meet the Contrado Artists: Colour – Bold and Beautiful

 Fifikoussout has been designing for around five years.
 Starting with printing fabric and sewing clothes, Fifikoussout had an urge to create clothing with bold prints that couldn’t be found in stores.

-We asked which artist or designer is most influential to Fifikoussout, and were told:
+We asked which artist or designer is most influential to Fifikoussout, and we were told:

 “Honestly anyone who’s doing their own thing without trying to make it fit in a trend.
 Even if I don’t like the the result, I will always appreciate the genuine approach. “